-Hunting Cameroon - Two types of hunting are available here - Savannah hunting in the north and Forest hunting in the south.
+Hunting Cameroon - Two types of hunting are available here - savanna hunting in the north and forest hunting in the south.
 Both are distinct from each other with different seasons, climate and species.

 Cameroon Hunting Seasons

 Savanna hunting is from 1st January until 30th April.

 Forest hunting is from 1st March until 30th June.

 The savannah region temperatures range from 18°C to 29°C and the hunting season coincides with the dry season.